Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Do betta fish sleep with the light on?

 Your betta will sleep with the light on and may nap during the day when the light is on.
 However, to make sure he gets the rest he needs you’ll want to turn his light off at night.
 For tanks without live plants, there is no need to have the light on more than 8-10 hours per day.

 Some of them seem to be!
 If you have had more than one betta fish you may notice a difference in their behaviors.
 One may be super active, constantly swimming around the tank and exploring everything.
 The other may be more lethargic, moving more slowly and resting more often.
 This doesn’t necessarily mean anything is wrong.
 It simply means different fish behave differently.

 How many hours do betta fish sleep?

 Again, this depends on the individual fish.
 You may notice your betta taking short naps during the day, and sleeping for longer periods at night.
-Like people, some bettas need to more sleep, and some less.
+Like people, some bettas need to more rest, and some less.
 If you make sure you are providing that day/light cycle where you have a period of time when his light is off your betta should have plenty of opportunity to get the rest he needs.

 Are betta fish nocturnal?

 Not according to the strict definition of the word.
 Nocturnal animals rest during the day and are active at night.
 While it may seem like your betta is doing this, that’s not how bettas behave in the wild.
 If he is hiding a lot during the day it may because there is too much activity around the tank.
 He may be active at times when you are not around.

 While it is more common for bettas to sleep on their bellies or on their sides, they may occasionally rest upside down.
 This can be extremely disconcerting for the fishkeeper, but treat it as you would any other time he appears to be resting.